 The Capital Regional District Clean Air Bylaw No. 3962 makes all parks, playgrounds, playing fields, public squares and bus stops smoke-free.
 It also extends smoke-free buffer zones outside of business doorways, windows and air intakes to seven metres.

 - Second Hand Smoke (SHS) contains more than 4000 toxic substances, over 40 of which cause cancer.

-- Some substances are in stronger concentrations in SHS than direct inhaling.
+- Some substances are in stronger concentrations in SHS than if directly inhaled.

-- As many as 800 Canadian deaths per year attributable to SHS.
+- As many as 800 Canadian deaths per year are attributed to SHS.